 St Hilda's College Library (the Kathleen Major Library) is relatively big with 3 floors and an entrance compatible for students with all access needs.
 The library has over 70,000 books with a number of different study spaces.
 Students can use the Oxford books online service SOLO to access books online, renew books, reserve books, request copies, and find out which ones are available.

-Jacqueline Du Pré Music Building (JdP) The Jacqueline Pré Music Building has an auditorium space which hosts college and external music and theatre performances.
+Jacqueline Du Pre Music Building (JDP)

+The Jacqueline Pre Music Building has an auditorium space which hosts college and external music and theatre performances.
 The building also contains music rooms for practice and students can make bookings for the space using the College portal.
 For more details visit the college website.

-College Life Sports
+College Life

+Sports

 What about sports and exercise?
 At Hilda's we have got it covered.
 From netball, to rugby, to football, the college offers a range of sports to get involved in.
 The college's welcoming attitude extends to our sports atmosphere and community as students at all levels are welcomed and encouraged to participate.
 Students can also form their own sports societies and sports teams by proposing it to the JCR and seeking JCR funding!
 In addition to this, the college has free gym facilities that Hilda's students can use!
 The college gym is equipped with treadmills, bikes, rowing machines, a variety of weight machines and weights for student use.
-Students who wish to use the gym are required to complete a short gym safety induction which can be booked via the student portal on the college website.
-Entertainment When it comes to curating a social calendar, the St Hilda's Entertainment Representatives make a huge effort every year to put on a variety of events for students.
-The college can boast a fun and relaxing atmosphere where everyone can destress after weeks of essays.
-From college BOPs, to the annual carol service that takes place during Oxmas (Christmas at Oxford), there are always different events taking place!
-BOPs are often themed with awards or prizes being given to those with the best costumes.
-The entertainment scene at St Hilda's does not disappoint and offers a chance for bonding and relaxation.
+After entering the college, students are required to complete a short gym safety induction which can be booked via the student portal on the college website.